Rakeela/dragora-notes/2021-6-12-One-Hundred-and-Twenty-First.md

 Are there a lot of cheeses that sweeten and resolidify nicely?
 Does cacao butter help them do so?
 If I reduce the sweetener and just use this to create a more solid cheese product, I wonder if I could mix it with savory ingredients instead.
 I wonder if partially softened mung beans could be served embedded in a spicy cheese wedge.

+Trying to look this up, I see a lot has been written about how resolidifying cheese goes *wrong*, but it didn't really go wrong here.
+I got a consistent, homogenous product.
+Now I want to see if I can use cacao butter to make savory keto dishes with cheese, too.

 ---
 Back to [[day-post-archive]]